-Artificial trees come in sections that open like umbrellas.
-If you use miniature tree lights, you can wrap them around the branches and leave them on permanently -- just be sure to light each section separately!
-We recommend using 50-light strands because they are easier to work with as your wrap the tree branches.
-Bonus: 50-light strands are less likely to burn out or have electrical problems.
+Many artificial Christmas trees come in sections that open like umbrellas.
+If you use miniature tree lights ($8, Target), you can wrap them around the branches and leave them on permanently—just be sure to light each section separately!
+We like to use 100-light strands because they are easy to work with as you wrap the tree branches.

-- Use about 12 boxes of 50-light strands for a 6-foot tree and about 20 boxes for an 8-foot tree.
+- Use about three boxes of 100-light strands ($14, Walmart) for a 6-foot tree and about five boxes for an 8-foot tree.

 - Begin at the bottom of the tree close to the trunk.
 Allowing some slack or leader cord in the first strand of lights, separate the cord near the first bulb so it forms a loop.
 Slip the loop over one of the branchlets or greens near the trunk, and wrap the cord a few times around the green to secure it.

 - Pull the string of Christmas lights taut to the tip of the branch, then work back toward the trunk, wrapping the cord over itself and the branch.

 - Separate the cord again when you reach the trunk, and slip the cord over a branchlet to secure it.
 Carry the cord over to the next branch, wrap it around a green near the trunk, and pull it out to the tip.
 Wrap the cord over itself and the branch as before.